 1- Warm up exercises: these are traditional Chinese exercises, combined with Mrs Bao’s own exercises, taken from her vast experience in sports and gymnastics and put together in a structured sequence to ‘oil our joints’ before we start.

-2- Chi-kung (also spelt qigong): chi-kung means ‘energy work’.
+2- Qigong (also spelt chi-kung): chi kung means ‘energy work’.
 ‘Chi’ is the fundamental force in the universe – air, breath and nourishment.
 All things would be lifeless and static without chi.
 Chi is the driving force of the universe and human life, the energy that allows us to grow and develop as we pass through life.
 Without it we would regress and decay.
 Chi is the root of all energy.

-Chi-kung exercises have been practiced for thousands of years and concentrate on three areas:
+Qigong exercises have been practised for thousands of years and concentrate on three areas:

 Better breathing – deep and natural

 Greater concentration – focusing and balancing the mind

 3- Energy awareness: exercises bringing our awareness of the energy field that surrounds us and every living thing